The Honeymooners: Syndication and home media releases

 The Honeymooners gained its greatest fame in syndication, where it has aired continually since its original cancellation.
-As of 2025, WPIX in New York City has aired the series for more than five decades (after it had initially run in 1957–1958 on WRCA-TV), with occasional brief breaks.
-It regularly airs on WPIX with a marathon that begins on the final hour of New Year's Eve and runs well into New Year's Day.
+As of 2026, WPIX in New York City has aired the series for more than five decades (after it had initially run in 1957–1958 on WRCA-TV), with occasional brief breaks.
+It regularly airs on WPIX, every year on Thanksgiving (along with an airing of March of the Wooden Soldiers afterwards), and with a marathon that begins on the final hour of New Year's Eve and runs well into New Year's Day.
 In the United Kingdom, it originally aired on ITV between 1958–1963.
 BBC Two aired 38 of the original 39 episodes beginning in 1989 and ending in 1991.
 The show also has aired in Australia, Iran, Nigeria, Saudi Arabia, Ireland and Suriname.
 It previously was seen on WGN America from June 2008 to September 2009 and on Me-TV from December 2010 to September 2011.
 In April 2012, the show returned to Me-TV.
 The show currently airs on the network on Sunday nights.
 Reruns of the show also air on Catchy Comedy.

 In 1984, the Museum of Television and Radio announced the discovery of four original "Honeymooners" sketches from The Jackie Gleason Show, and response was overwhelmingly positive.
 In January 1985, Gleason announced the release of an additional group of "lost" episodes from his private vault.
 As with the previously released sketches, these "lost episodes" were actually kinescopes from the 1952–55 and 1956–57 runs of The Jackie Gleason Show.
 Because the prints had not been stored under ideal conditions, parts of the soundtracks of three episodes were unusable, and the voices had to be redubbed.
 Gleason personally approved the soundalike actors, with noted voice actor Joe Alaskey providing Ralph Kramden's lines.